mogoweb/wayland-protocols/GOVERNANCE.md

    "xdg_wm_base").
 2. Protocols in a namespace may optionally use the namespace followed by a dash in the name (e.g. "xdg-shell").

+#### 2.1.1.
+Staging and stable protocol namespaces

-3. The "xdg" namespace is established for protocols letting clients configure their surfaces as "windows", allowing clients to affect how they are managed.
+1. The "xdg" namespace is established for protocols letting clients configure their surfaces as "windows", allowing clients to affect how they are managed.
-4. The "wp" namespace is established for protocols generally useful to Wayland implementations (i.e. "plumbing" protocols).
+2. The "wp" namespace is established for protocols generally useful to Wayland implementations (i.e. "plumbing" protocols).
-5. The "ext" namespace is established as a general catch-all for protocols that fit into no other namespace.
+3. The "ext" namespace is established as a general catch-all for protocols that fit into no other namespace.

-#### 2.1.1 Experimental protocol namespacing
+#### 2.1.2 Experimental protocol namespacing

 1. Experimental protocols begin with the "xx" namespace and do not include any relation to namespaces specified in section 2.1.
 2. Namespacing of experimental protocols is determined upon promotion.

 ### 2.2.
 Protocol inclusion requirements

+### 2.2.1 Staging and stable protocol inclusion requirements

 1. All protocols found in the "xdg" and "wp" namespaces at the time of writing are grandfathered into their respective namespace without further discussion.